The Penguin Hideout

 Erno Rubik (source)

 Now that this seemingly simple, but actually very complex toy was available worldwide, many people had one, but few could solve it.
-It took Erno Rubik a month to solve for the first time!
-But over time, methods were developed, and guides published, and eventually the first cubing competition was held on March 1981 and on June 5, 1982 by Guinness World Records, and the first world championship was held in Budapest, Hungary where American Minh Thai won with a single solve time of 22.95 seconds and this record is generally considered as the First World Record of the Rubik’s Cube (Source).
+It even took Erno Rubik a month to solve for the first time!
+But over time, methods were developed, and guides published, and eventually the first cubing competitions were held on March 1981 and on June 5, 1982 by Guinness World Records, and the first world championship was held in Budapest, Hungary where American Minh Thai won with a single solve time of 22.95 seconds and this record is generally considered as the First World Record of the Rubik’s Cube (Source).

 (Source)

-I have competed in four competitions, but this is about the most recent: Richmond Rumble 2024.
-It went rather well, with the first event being 3×3; My best time was a 21.87, with an average of 24.90, which were both personal records (best time in competition)
+I have competed in four competitions, but this is about my most recent: Richmond Rumble 2024.
+It went rather well, with the first event being 3×3; My best time was a 21.87, with an average of 24.90, which were both personal records (best time in competition).
+I also did well in 2×2, with a 6.78 single, and and 7.77 average.

-I hope you enjoyed.
+I hope you enjoyed!

 It’s time for mPOLs!